The holiday of Halloween is tonight, Tuesday, and Crown Heights Shmira has provided safety tips:

-Halloween is tonight and although it is a generally peaceful celebration, there are occasional incidents of which the public should be aware.
-The Crown Heights Shmira Patrol would like to inform you of several safety tips to help protect yourselves and your property against criminal acts of mischief.
+Halloween is tonight, and Crown Heights Shmira Patrol has important safety tips to help protect yourselves and your property against criminal acts of mischief.
+Full Story, Video

 It is never a chilul to keep the Torah even if the rest of the world doesn’t approve.
 Is bris mila and schita a chilul Hashem just because there are those who think Jews are bad for doing it?